cocoon sandbox

 err = tpl.Delete(ctx) // caller owns the lifecycle

-Templates live on one node, and on a cluster the parent claim may have been redirected — the returned Template handle is bound to the owning node, so its New/Delete always reach it.
+On the default local-disk backend templates live on one node, and on a cluster the parent claim may have been redirected — the returned Template handle is bound to the owning node.
+Its Delete and volume-less New reach that node; New(WithVolumes(...)) may follow one volume-placement redirect.
 The name-based calls (client.New("myproj:v1"), client.DeleteTemplate(...) with WithNetwork/WithSize when non-default) route cluster-wide via the mesh’s template gossip; they lag a promote or delete by about a gossip tick, so prefer the handle right after promoting (see Templates on a cluster).

 Checkpoints — branching and time travel